xgalanxhi/DSL-Samples/README.md

 # DSL-Samples

-This plugin has been permanently moved to https://github.com/electric-cloud-community/DSL-Samples
+This is a collection of DSL samples that illustrate how to use CloudBees Flow functions.